Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Finally, submit your completed application form along with all supporting documents and the application fee to the Board of Professional Counseling.
 Make sure to follow any additional instructions provided by the board to ensure your application is processed smoothly.

-Once your application is reviewed and approved, you will receive your certification as a Certified Addiction Counselor I, allowing you to begin your professional practice in Washington, DC!
+Once your application is reviewed and approved, you’ll receive your certification as a Certified Addiction Counselor I, allowing you to begin your professional practice in Washington, DC.

-With a Higher Degree and More Experience Comes Advanced Certification in the District of Columbia
+Advanced Certification Options in the District of Columbia

 A higher degree and more experience in the substance abuse counseling field opens doors to advanced certifications, leading to better job opportunities, higher pay, and the ability to make a greater impact in your profession.
 In Washington, DC, you have the option of advancing your Certified Addiction Counselor I (CAC I) certification to the Certified Addiction Counselor II (CAC II) certification.